 Griner, 32, has been detained in Russia since February, when she was arrested at a Moscow airport on drug charges.
 Security officials found cannabis oil in her luggage, which Griner later said was an accident.

-Griner was sentenced to nine years in prison by Russian court in August, a decision that was upheld last month when she was denied in her appeal
+Griner was sentenced to nine years in prison by a Russian court in August, a decision that was upheld last month when she was denied in her appeal

 Her transfer to a Russian penal colony marks another dark development for Griner, a star for the Phoenix Mercury of the WNBA and widely regarded as one of the greatest women’s basketball players ever.